freenandes/topo-da-mente/content/note/evidence-database.md

 One glimpse I had recently is that my focus on a simplified communication system of evidence does seem to be fruitful.

+When presenting evidence from a user research case, I force with all my strength to only present the crux of what anyone needs to know to move forward.
+Now, I apply strength because it is not easy.
+Digesting and synthesizing the information takes time and effort.
+“AI” came quickly to the rescue this year, as it’s at a level where you can make AI do that for you very fast with minimal hallucination.

 Simple, short sentences that frame problems work.
 On the other hand, simple framings of recommendations also work.
 Meaning, simple, short sentences is something anyone can read fast and print on the back of the minds.

 So, yes, long form text is so dumb and so